Library Services Act

 The Library Services Act (LSA) was passed by the U.S. Congress in 1956.
 Its purpose was to promote the development of public libraries in rural areas through federal funding.
 It was passed by the 84th United States Congress as the H.R.
 2840 bill, which the 34th President of the United States Dwight D. Eisenhower signed into law on June 19, 1956.
-Julia Wright Merrill, Secretary of the Public Library Extension Committee of the American Library Association, was instrumental in the legislative process.